benidevo/smartpay-api/README.md

 ## Description

 This is a RESTful API for SmartPay.
-SmartPay is a point of sale application that allows you to accept payments from your customers and record transaction details.
+SmartPay is a point of sale application that allows users to accept payments from their customers and record transaction details.

 ## Technologies